hannorein/rebound/doc/modules.rst

 Module name                 Description
 ==========================  ============================================
 REB_INTEGRATOR_IAS15        IAS15 stands for Integrator with Adaptive Step-size control, 15th order.
 It is a vey high order, non-symplectic integrator which can handle arbitrary (velocity dependent) forces and is in most cases accurate down to machine precision.
 IAS15 can integrate variational equations.
 Rein & Spiegel 2015, Everhart 1985, default
 REB_INTEGRATOR_WHFAST       WHFast is the integrator described in Rein & Tamayo 2015, it's a second order symplectic Wisdom Holman integrator with 11th order symplectic correctors.
 It is extremely fast and accurate, uses Gauss f and g functions to solve the Kepler motion and can integrate variational equations.
-REB_INTEGRATOR_WHFASTHELIO  A symplectic second order integrator using the Kepler solver of WHFast (Rein & Tamayo 2015) but works in democratic heliocentric coordinates.
-This coordinate system is better if planets have crossing orbits or swap positions during an integrations.
-We use the WHDS splitting proposed by Hernandez and Dehnen (2017).
+The user can choose between Jacobi, Democratic Heliocentric, and WHDS (Hernandez and Dehnen, 2017) coordinates.
 REB_INTEGRATOR_JANUS        Janus is a bit-wise time-reversible high-order symplectic integrator using a mix of floating point and integer arithmetic.
 This integrator is still in an experimental stage and will be discussed in an upcoming paper.
 REB_INTEGRATOR_EULER        Euler scheme, first order REB_INTEGRATOR_LEAPFROG     Leap frog, second order, symplectic